 - 1/2 tsp vanilla extract

-- In a separate bowl, whisk together the flour, baking powder, baking soda, salt, and spices.
+- In a medium bowl, whisk together the flour, baking powder, baking soda, salt, and spices.
 Set aside.

-- Once that’s all combined, mix in half of the dry ingredients to the batter.
-Then, mix in the Greek yogurt until smooth.
-Finish up with the remaining dry ingredients.
+- Once smooth, mix in half of the dry ingredients until combined.
+Then mix in the sour cream, followed by the rest of the dry ingredients.

 Brown Butter Cream Cheese Frosting